emarsden/pg-el/doc/src/about.md

   extensions.
 However, some system tables differ from PostgreSQL, such as the `pg_sequences` table.
   It does not support the XML type.
 It does not support `LISTEN`/`NOTIFY`.

+- The [RisingWave](https://github.com/risingwavelabs/risingwave) event streaming database is mostly working.
+It does not support `GENERATED ALWAYS AS IDENTITY` columns.
+Last tested 2025-01 with v2.1.0.

-- [CrateDB](https://crate.io/): tested with version 5.8.3.
+- [CrateDB](https://crate.io/): last tested with version 5.9.6.
 There are limitations in this database's emulation of the PostgreSQL system tables: for example, it's not possible to query the owner of a table (function `pg-table-owner`).
 It doesn't accept SQL statements that only include an SQL comment.
 It doesn't support setting comments on SQL tables.
 As